jfields4733/Jordan/-5MuxOfMux/README.md

 #### Testing

-## m2x1Mux
+## m4x2Mux

-This mux is made out of gates.
-Does it do anything different than the triStateMux?

-Add assign x = a ? b : c;

-In above case a, b, c are monitored continuously and whenever any of the three signals changes, x gets updated instantaneously (Above assign will synthesize to a 2x1 Multiplexer with “b, c” as inputs, “a” as select signal and “x” as output).
-Ask questions about ? and : after the assign command.
-Can they be replaced by if else?
-Is this too cryptic?
-Look up in [ut](https://www.utdallas.edu/~akshay.sridharan/index_files/Page5212.htm) manual.

 College Park discussion: https://ece.umd.edu/class/enee245.S2015/Lab7.pdf

-#### Port Diagram

-#### RTL Schematic Screen shot

-#### Synthesis Schematic Screen shot

-#### Implementation Device screen shot zoomed in on something interesting

-#### Testing

-Add mux7_7 to 4by2Mux so one file.

-## mux7_7

 #### Ethics

-The simplicity of this mux command raises the question of what is possible with the assign command?
+The simplicity of the RTL versions of the mux command raises the question of what is possible with the assign command?
 Where is the manual that goes over all this?
 Where can we discover what is possible?
 The problem is that there are many manuals with complete backwards compatibility to the dawn of verilog history in the 1980's.
 These are the official Verilog standards.
 They are all supersets .. meaning some vendors (Vivado) **don't** implement everything.

 ​	IEEE 1364-1995 (Verilog 1995)
 ​	IEEE  1364-2001 (Verilog 2001)